Getting in to and around the city centre

 Visitors receive a 50% discount when using Q-Park Charles Street, simply collect an exit voucher from the Box Office or The Workstation reception.

-Sheffield city centre's Clean Air Zone and changes to access to Arundel Gate
+Sheffield city centre's Clean Air Zone and changes to traffic permissions along Arundel Gate

 Further information is available from the Sheffield City Council website.
 You can also use this handy vehicle checker to see if your vehicle would be charged for entering the CAZ.